Population Management Center

-AZA-accredited Zoos and Aquariums, Certified Related Facilities, and Approved Non-Member Participants work cooperatively together to ensure that individuals, within each species cared for, are included in these plans to secure the well-being of the populations as a whole.
-These plans confirm population sizes needed to meet conservation and education objectives and guarantee that populations do not grow beyond our ability to care for them.
+AZA-accredited Zoos and Aquariums, Certified Related Facilities, and Sustainability Partners work cooperatively to ensure the health of zoo and aquarium populations and the well-being of individuals within these populations.
+These plans help SSP species meet conservation and education objectives and guarantee that populations do not grow beyond our ability to care for them.

-PMC staff, including population biologists and studbook analysts, assist each SSP in the development of their population management plans by making sure the data are accurate, determining the current population status, predicting the future population status, identifying specific breeding recommendations, and distributing the plan to all participating AZA-accredited institutions.
+PMC staff, including Population Biologists, Planning Coordinator and Research Assistant, assist each SSP program in the development of their population management plans by making sure the data are accurate, determining the current population status, predicting the future population status, identifying specific breeding recommendations, and distributing the plan to all participating institutions.
 In addition, the PMC contributes valuable information for AZA Animal Care Manuals and Regional Collection Plans.

 To schedule a planning appointment with the PMC: